Vincent: What's a pilot?

 - Card Sharks filmed two pilots in 1978 with the same set, which pretty much resembled the show's final product.
-The only difference was that #1 depicted a loss and #2 depicted the highest possible win in the Money Cards (which also happened once in the real game).
+The only difference was that #1 depicted a Money Cards loss and #2 depicted the highest possible win in the Money Cards (which also happened once in the series).
 Two revivals (one on CBS, one syndicated) aired in the late 1980s, apparently without pilots.

 - There was also an unsold 1996 pilot which greatly altered the format, and another in 2000 that eventually became upgraded to the 2001 revival.

 - While it never made it to series, the Bonus Round of the February 1975 pilot King of the Hill (not that one), called The Money Hill, became the Money Cards on Card Sharks.

 - Jeopardy! had quite a few:

 - A "test" episode recorded March 5, 1964.

-- The Jokers Wild had two pilots in 1968-69 hosted by Allen Ludden, the first having a panel of celebrities asking the questions.
-A third pilot comprised the last two-thirds of the awkward 90-minute The Honeymoon Game (1970), hosted by Jim MacKrell; the first third was axed after the taping, replaced by a pitchfilm with creator Jack Barry explaining that it wasn't good (it was a lame Newlywed Game derivative).
+- The Joker's Wild had two pilots in 1968-69 hosted by Allen Ludden, the first having a panel of celebrities asking the questions.
+A third pilot comprised the last two-thirds of the awkward 90-minute The Honeymoon Game (1970), hosted by Jim MacKrell note .
 After airing for three months on KTLA in 1971, Joker's wheels spun from 1972-75 on CBS and 1977-86 in syndication, an amazing run for a game show.

 - Match Game had one for the more staid 1960s format and at least two for the more familiar 1970s format (all hosted by Gene Rayburn), a week for a 1990s revival that lasted one season (Bert Convy hosted the pilot week, but Ross Shafer hosted the series after Convy was diagnosed with a brain tumor), and an unsold 1996 pilot with Charlene Tilton and a radically-altered bonus round.
 The last one evolved into a shorter-lived 1998-99 revival hosted by Michael Burger.